 Transcend hard drive: Transcend SSD Scope software, is a disk management software and allows you to clone an entire SSD to another one.
 However, you might meet the Transcend SSD Scope not working for system clone issue.

-However, those cloning software is not applied to other brands of hard disk, and even not for all those hard drives of the specified brands.
-Besides, those data migration software have some limitation to transfer when cloning, not for partition clone, file sync, etc.
+However, those hard drive cloning software is not applied to other brands of hard disk, and even not for all those hard drives of the specified brands.
+Besides, those data migration software have some limitations to transfer when cloning, not for partition clone, file sync, etc.

-1. Execute the best cloning software after installing; choose Clone -> Disk Clone in turn on the main window.
+1. Execute the best UEFI disk cloning software after installing; choose Clone -> Disk Clone in turn on the main window.

-3. Choose the smaller SSD as the destination disk at the next window, and press Next.
+3. Choose the smaller SSD as the destination disk, and press Next.

-4. Preview the operation to cloning UEFI/GPT disk to SSD, and check Align partition to optimize for SSD, and then press Start Clone.
+4. Preview the operation to cloning UEFI (GPT) disk to SSD, and check SSD Alignment option, and then press Start Clone.

-After that, you could change the original UEFI/GPT hard disk with the smaller SSD, and then enter Boot Manager to set the smaller SSD as the first boot device, and finally boot your computer normally.
+After performing UEFI disk clone to SSD in Windows 11/10/8/7, you could shutdown the computer, replace the original UEFI/GPT hard disk with the smaller SSD, and then enter BIOS via F2, F10, F12, DEL or ESC key (depending on your manufacturer) while booting to set the smaller SSD as the first boot device, and finally boot your computer normally.

 According to the above steps, it’s easy to clone UEFI disk to SSD with the help of AOMEI Backupper.
 Besides, this powerful UEFI disk cloning software allows you to clone hard disk to larger SSD (like clone 128GB SSD to 256GB SSD), migrate Windows 10 operating system to SSD without reinstalling OS.